Patrickgp/codingColumns/README.md

   ##

   # Description
   The goal of this project was to create a CMS-style blog site where users can create accounts and publish articles, blog posts, thoughts and opinions.
 Users can post, comment and share thoughts on many different topics.
-Once a user logs in they can manage all of their posts on their dashboard as well as create posts from the dashboard as well.
+Once a user logs in they can manage all of their posts on their dashboard as well as create posts from their dashboard.
   ### Tech used in program: HTML, CSS, JavaScript, Node.js, BCrypt, Sequelize, Express, Handlebars, MySQL2

   # Table of Contents